PiwikPRO/actions/README.md

       - name: Check out repository code
         uses: actions/checkout@v2

-      # Copy-pasting this snippet is enough, as all of those variables are exported on organization level in PiwikPRO
+      # Copy-pasting this snippet is enough, as all of those variables are exported on organization level in Piwik PRO
       - name: Download dtools
         uses: PiwikPRO/actions/dtools@v1
         with: